Nonlinear Spectroscopy and Magneto-Optics

 How to tune the laser

-It is not likely the laser needs to be tuned by any means other than adjusting the current.
-If the D2 line does not resonate at the 63.3 mA setting, you may need to tune the laser.
+It is not likely the laser needs to be tuned by any means other than adjusting the current, especially if you followed the directions in step 2 of the Operating the Laser section.
+If the D2 line does not resonate at the 63.3 mA setting (if you are not able to see any glow in the glass Rb chamber using the blue IR night vision camera), you may need to tune the laser.
 To do so, set the laser current to 63.3 mA.
 While using the night vision camera, VERY SLOWLY turn the OFFSET knob on the laser until you see some light beams flicker in the 87/85 cell.
 Due to the behavior of the laser, this may only happen if you pass the point in one direction, but not the other.
 Since this knob is such a course adjustment, the flicker means you went through all the peaks really quickly.
 Try to leave the knob on a position so that you can see a constant glow in the tube.
 It doesn't matter which peak you are on, but some are brighter than others.

 Part 2: Tuning the laser to resonance, laser-induced fluorescence spectra

 In this part of the lab, you will tune the laser to the rubidium D2 resonance (2S1/2 2P3/2) at 780.2 nm and observe laser-induced fluorescence as the laser frequency is scanned across the atomic resonance.
 To do this, simply turn the LEVEL knob to 63.3 mA.
 This corresponds to 780.2 nm from the ECDL-7840.
 You can tell you have found the D2 resonance line by observing the 87/85 cell through the night vision viewer.
 When you are on resonance you will be able to see the path of the laser glow: this is the rubidium fluorescence.